micktwomey/exploring-boto3-events-with-mitmproxy/slides/exploring-boto3-events-with-mitmproxy.iapresenter/text.md

 # 1. Triggering the rate limit for real 💸

+This is time consuming and really expensive.
+We could run up a bill of thousands doing this.

 # 2. Hacking the library 📚

+We could add debugging or modify the library (botocore or boto3)

+This requires building a mental model of the library

+You've no guarantee your changes reflect reality

+Sometimes printing something accidentally consumes a resource and changes the code's behaviour!

+Also, we can't debug in the production system.

 # 3. Hacking Python 🐍

+We could fiddle with the python implementation or libraries.

+This could give us some fairly low level info

+Could be a bunch of work though

 # 4. Hacking the OS 👩‍💻

+We could use something like gdb or ebpf to debug this

+Starting to get into very low level debugging though!

 # 5. Hacking the network 🌐

-Semi realistic, the code will behave as it would if this really happened
+Semi realistic, the code will behave as it would if this really happened.

+Can treat all the code as a black box and change the only point of interaction with AWS you have: the network.

 This is the one I chose.